 - human rights controversies.

-The ETFs included in the Sustainable Portfolios incorporate a revenue threshold to ensure a consistent, practical approach.
-These thresholds can differ depending on the negative screen.
-For example, companies who earn more than 0% of their revenue from fossil fuel initiatives are excluded, and companies earning more than 5% from gambling activities are excluded.
+The share ETFs included in the Sustainable Portfolios incorporate a revenue threshold to ensure a consistent, practical approach.
+These thresholds can differ depending on the revenue and production thresholds by the ETF providers and underlying index methodology.
+For example, companies that earn more than 0% of their revenue from direct fossil fuel initiatives are excluded, and companies earning more than 5% of their revenue from gambling activities are excluded.
+Learn more about each ETF’s index methodology here: FAIR, ETHI, ESGI.

 Our Sustainable Portfolios use a positive screening and impact element, ensuring companies that are leading in sustainable activities (such as renewable energy, recycling, and energy efficient transport) and adapting a greener world are included.
 This ensures that low carbon emission companies (carbon leaders) are included in the Sustainable Portfolios.